rackerlabs/support-how-to/content/how-to/exchange/manage-public-folders-in-the-control-panel-for-hosted-exchange-2010/index.md

 - Follow the folder path to the folder.
-- If you know all or part of the folder's name but do not know its path (for example, its parent folder's name), you can search for it by using the **Search Folders** box.
-For example, if you have a subfolder called **Sales Force** but you can recall only that it has the word *sales* in it, you can search for the term *sales*.
+- If you know all or part of the folder's name but do not know its path (for example, the parent folder's name), you can search for it by using the **Search Folders** box.
+For example, if you have a subfolder called **Sales Force** but can recall only that it has the word *sales* in it, you can search for the term *sales*.
 The application returns all folders with the word *sales*.